-September 30, 2022 ber 31, 21 Trade accounts receivable and other receivables, net from related parties (1) \$ 55 \$ 41 Trade accounts payable to related parties (1)(2) \$ 56 \$ 72
+September 3 2022 0, nber 31, 021 Trade accounts receivable and other receivables, net from related parties (1) \$ 55 \$ 41 Trade accounts payable to related parties (1) (2) \$ 56 \$ 72

-- (1) Includes amounts related to crude oil purchases and sales, transportation and storage services and amounts owed to us or advanced to us related to investment capital projects of equity method investees where we serve as construction manager. - We have agreements to store crude oil at facilities and transport crude oil or utilize capacity on pipelines that are owned by equity method investees.
+(1) Includes amounts related to crude oil purchases and sales, transportation and storage services and amounts owed to us or advanced to us related to investment capital projects of equity method investees where we serve as construction manager.

+(2) We have agreements to store crude oil at facilities and transport crude oil or utilize capacity on pipelines that are owned by equity method investees.
 A portion of our commitment to transport is supported by crude oil buy/sell or other agreements with third parties with commensurate quantities.